Long-term approach on bird flu is best, study finds

 Long-term conservation measures will be the most effective tool against avian flu in wild birds in Scotland, according to a report involving Roslin expertise.

 The study, published by Scottish government agency NatureScot, analyses the unprecedented flu outbreak among wild birds since 2021.
 It provides advice to support the work of Scotland's Avian Flu Task Force, which co-ordinates the national response to the crisis.

-Experts from the University of Edinburgh, including the Roslin Institute, which is part of the Royal (Dick) School of Veterinary Studies, contributed to the report.
+Experts from the University of Edinburgh, including the Roslin Institute, contributed to the report.